 Gardening can take its toll on anyone, and there will be some jobs that are just too difficult to take care of.
 Don't hesitate to ask your neighbors, friends, or family if they can come around and give you a hand once in a while.
 It also might be time to call a local gardener.
 If you are concerned about doing it yourself then you should consider getting some assistance in the garden.

-As we get older, gardening can become more and more difficult, but by making a few changes to our gardens and tools and asking for outside help, your garden can be enjoyable for years to come.
+As we get older, gardening can become more and more difficult, but by making a few changes to our gardens and tools and asking for outside help, your garden can be enjoyed for years to come.